Customer Profitability sample for Power BI: Take a tour

 Dig deeper by adding filters

-Let's take a look at the Distribution industry.
+Go back to the report and take a look at the Distribution industry.

 Open the Industry Margin Analysis report page.

 We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into sample data.
-Now it's your turn; connect to your own data.
+Now it's your turn.
+Connect to your own data.
 With Power BI, you can connect to a wide variety of data sources.
 To learn more, see Get started with the Power BI service.